-Goal Non-optimal planning: relax all optimality requirements, be solved by more specialized planning techniques: After all, SAT solvers are general-purpose problem solvers and cannot be as efficient as more specialized
+Goal Non-optimal planning: relax all optimality requirements, any plan will do!
+Consequence SATP becomes extremely good on standard big-and-easy benchmarks.
+Disclaimer Problems that are very easy and very big likely remain to be solved by more specialized planning techniques: After all, SAT solvers are general-purpose problem solvers and cannot be as efficient as more specialized techniques on all types of problems.